Brprb08/orbital-control-simulator/TECHNICAL_README.md

 ## TLE Parsing

-The simulator supports runtime creation of satellites using standard Two-Line Elements (TLEs). **Both lines must be entered**, but **only Line 2 is used** to calculate orbital elements.
+The sim supports runtime creation of satellites using standard Two-Line Element (TLE) sets.
+Both lines must be entered, but only Line 2 is parsed to extract orbital elements.
+These are then converted into position/velocity vectors and propagated using the simulation’s physics engine.

 ### Example